ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

     Data on irregular grids will not be cropped.
   * ``decomposed``: by default ``false``; in this case the union of all the regions in the shapefile is masked out.
-    If ``true``, the regions in the shapefiles are masked out separately, generating a new auxiliary dimension for the cube for this.
+    If set to ``true``, the regions in the shapefiles are masked out separately and the output cube will have an additional dimension ``shape_id`` describing the requested regions.
   * ``ids``: Shapes to be read from the shapefile.
     Can be given as: